 Hoi An Cao Lau

-It has been said that mysterious and appealing Cao Lau appeared in 17th century when Hoi An port had just been open for international boats floating and exchanging goods.
-This noodle was served on 2nd flour at 2-flour restaurants with colorful lanterns so that dinners enjoyed flavorful Cao Lau while relaxing in warm atmosphere.
+It has been said that mysterious and appealing Cao Lau appeared in the 17th century when Hoi An port had just been open for international boats floating and exchanging goods.
+This noodle was served on 2nd flour at 2-flour restaurants with colorful lanterns so that dinners enjoyed flavorful Cao Lau while relaxing in a warm atmosphere.
 That was the reason why we call this food Cao Lau which literally means “high flour”.
-This food reminds us about Japanese Udon, Chinese Noodle Soup and Vietnamese Quang Style Noodle Soup but it’s totally different from any kinds of noodsle.
+This food reminds us of Japanese Udon, Chinese Noodle Soup and Vietnamese Quang Style Noodle Soup but it’s totally different from any kind of noodles.
 However, Cao Lau is unique and couldn’t be compared to any international and Vietnamese dish.
 Foreigners call this food its Vietnamese name, this food has no translation.

 Being appreciated by most of the dinners and containing mystery, Cao Lau has become more and more popular and sold in many regions in Vietnam and other countries.
 The same food which is cooked outside of Hoi An couldn’t has its special taste from ash of cajuput tree on Cham island and water from Ba Le well.
 This elegant food is not only food but the soul of Hoi An as well as Vietnamese culture.
 Do not miss this food on your trip to Hoi An ancient town.
 Let enjoy the famous food on high flour under sparkle cloth lanterns.

 Warmest Greetings To All from Tracy Do!
 If you have any questions about Vietnam including Vietnam tours, do not hesitate to contact me.

 - Tel (Call/SMS/Whatsapp): 090 919 0247

 Tracy’s team is proud to provide excellent Vietnam tours and travel services to thousands of guests for 10 years.
 Let us have a chance to show you Vietnam to the fullest.